Ginger

 Ginger (Zingiber officinale) is a flowering plant whose rhizome, ginger root or ginger, is widely used as a spice and a folk medicine.
-It is a herbaceous perennial which grows annual pseudostems (false stems made of the rolled bases of leaves) about one meter tall bearing narrow leaf blades.
+It is an herbaceous perennial that grows annual pseudostems (false stems made of the rolled bases of leaves) about one meter tall, bearing narrow leaf blades.
 The inflorescences bear flowers having pale yellow petals with purple edges, and arise directly from the rhizome on separate shoots.

 Ginger is in the family Zingiberaceae, which also includes turmeric (Curcuma longa), cardamom (Elettaria cardamomum), and galangal.
 Ginger originated in Maritime Southeast Asia and was likely domesticated first by the Austronesian peoples.
 It was transported with them throughout the Indo-Pacific during the Austronesian expansion (c.
 5,000 BP), reaching as far as Hawaii.
 Ginger is one of the first spices to have been exported from Asia, arriving in Europe with the spice trade, and was used by ancient Greeks and Romans.
 The distantly related dicots in the genus Asarum are commonly called wild ginger because of their similar taste.

-Although used in traditional medicine and as a dietary supplement, there is no good evidence that consuming ginger or its extracts has any effect on human health or as a treatment for diseases.
-In 2019, world production of ginger was 4.1 million tonnes, led by India with 44% of the world total.
+Ginger has been used in traditional medicine in China, India and Japan for centuries, and as a modern dietary supplement.
+Ginger may offer benefits over placebo for nausea and vomiting during pregnancy, but there is no good evidence that it helps with nausea during chemotherapy.
+It remains uncertain whether ginger is effective for treating any disease.
+In 2023, world production of ginger was 4.9 million tonnes, led by India with 45% of the total.